German Imperial Naval Office

-The Imperial Naval Office (Reichsmarineamt) was a government agency of the German Empire.
+The Imperial Naval Office (Reichsmarineamt—RMA) was a government agency of the German Empire.
 It was established in April 1889, when the German Imperial Admiralty was abolished and its duties divided among three new entities: the Imperial Naval High Command (Kaiserliches Oberkommando der Marine), the Imperial Naval Cabinet (Kaiserliches Marinekabinett) and the Imperial Naval Office performing the functions of a ministry for the Imperial German Navy.

+Managed by a state secretary, the RMA oversaw administrative aspects of the navy, including construction of new ships and maintenance of existing vessels.
+In 1897, Admiral Alfred von Tirpitz became the state secretary of the RMA, and he used the position to push through major construction programs through the German Naval Laws.
+While he succeeded in creating a large battle fleet, the High Seas Fleet, this set Germany on a path toward confrontation with Britain, then the world's preeminent naval power.
+This eventually resulted in conflict during World War I in 1914.